icdfa/soc-training-program/Module-2/Labs/Week-5-Lab-Packet-Analysis-with-Wireshark.md

 # Week 5 Lab: Packet Analysis with Wireshark

+## Learning Outcomes

+By the end of this lab, you will be able to:

+- Navigate the Wireshark interface and apply display filters.
+- Identify and analyze common network protocols (DNS, HTTP, TCP).
+- Reconstruct and extract files from network traffic.
+- Identify suspicious network activity and potential indicators of compromise (IOCs).

 ## Objective

 To practice using Wireshark to analyze network traffic and identify common protocols and potential security issues.